 - Visit your vet for a medical check-up ensuring your rabbit is healthy and able to travel.
 Obtain a Certificate of Veterinary Inspection (CVI).
 Many states do not have specific regulations for rabbits, however, some do and it’s best to be prepared should you be requested to produce this documentation.

-- Having an emergency first aid kit on hand is always a good idea.
+- There is always the chance that your pet could be injured at some point during the move.
+Having an emergency first aid kit on hand is always a good idea.
 You can research and purchase from Bunny Approved.

 Choosing a carrier